dmshvetsov/solana-explorer-cli/ROADMAP.md

 - transactions
   - [ ] better view of a mint
   - [ ] better view of a transfer
+- UX
+  - more concise output for different accounts with ability to print all the data

 ## inspiration